cole-st-john/vscode-sigmaxim-smartassembly/README.md

 * `sigmaxim-support.saLibraryRootPath`: SA Library - Path to Root Library Path (containing Component_Engine folder).

 ## Release Notes

+### NO LONGER MAINTAINED
+As noted above - this repo is no longer maintained.

 ### 1.0.10/11/12/13
 Added snippet and language highlighting support to SA 9.0.2 / 2023-12-21-01.